Showing posts with label Atlantic. Show all posts

 But there was an incentive.
 In 1913, the Daily Mail had offered £10,000 (then about $50,000) for the first non-stop crossing of the Atlantic.
 The war over, it had renewed its offer.
 By May 1919 – the month the NC-4 crossed via the Azores – Newfoundland was a hive of aeronautical activity.
 In mid-May, Australian pilot Harry Hawker and his navigator Kenneth Mackenzie Grieve had made a determined attempt at the Atlantic crossing in a purpose-built aircraft, the Sopwith Atlantic.
 The latter’s single engine proved its downfall; its failure brought the Atlantic down in the Atlantic.
 Hawker and Grieve were rescued by a passing Danish steamer.
 But they had got within 750 miles of Ireland, and while their courageous attempt did not succeed, it was clearly proof of concept.
 Sadly, Hawker himself would be killed n a crash only two years later, though not before co-founding what became Hawker Aircraft.

 Meanwhile, a team from the Handley Page company had arrived with a disassembled Handley Page V/1500, a massive bomber with a maximum take-off weight of some 30,000 lb – three times that of the Vimy – and four, instead of two, Rolls-Royce Eagle engines rated at 375HP each.
 The Handley Page team was led by Admiral Mark Kerr, a distinguished naval officer who had been at the Battle of Omdurman.
 He had a long-standing interest in aviation, and had been a wartime proponent of a large bomber fleet.
-The massive V/1500 was conceived as part of such a force, but it was too late.
+The V/1500 was conceived as part of such a force, but it was too late.
 In November 1918 three of them set out on their first mission, to bomb Berlin – only to be flagged down as they taxied out, and told of the Armistice.
 Only about 40 V/1500s were ever completed.

 Massive: A Handley Page V/1500